Analyzing Fluent (FLNT) and Its Peers

 |$263.69 million

-Fluent has a beta of 2.73, suggesting that its stock price is 173% more volatile than the S&P 500.
-Comparatively, Fluent’s rivals have a beta of 1.27, suggesting that their average stock price is 27% more volatile than the S&P 500.
+Fluent has a beta of 2.73, indicating that its share price is 173% more volatile than the S&P 500.
+Comparatively, Fluent’s rivals have a beta of 1.27, indicating that their average share price is 27% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings for Fluent and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Fluent and its rivals, as provided by MarketBeat.com.

 |Sell Ratings